NETS 2120: Scalable and Cloud Computing (Fall 2025)

 ASCS, and

-as an Information Systems Elective for SSE.
+as an AI Project Elective for the AI BSE.

 Instructor